List of Coronation Street characters introduced in 2000: Eric Sutherland

 Eric Sutherland is the father of Kirk Sutherland (Andrew Whyment) and Maria Connor (Samia Ghadie).
 He first appears on 19 May 2000 when Jack Duckworth (Bill Tarmey) and Tyrone Dobbs (Alan Halsall) are looking to mate Tyrone's greyhound Monica with one of the studs from his kennels.
 Eric reappears in 2005 to let Kirk know that he and his wife Dot (Susie Baxter) are retiring to Cyprus and Kirk goes out to visit him for several weeks after Eric has injured his back.
 He returns on 20 October 2008 to console his daughter following the death of her husband Liam (Rob James-Collier).
 He carries the coffin at Liam's funeral after Tony Gordon (Gray O'Brien) has to comfort a grief-stricken Carla (Alison King).
 This causes Liam's mother Helen (Sorcha Cusack) to be unhappy as Eric did not know Liam.
 Eric and Dot return to Cyprus following the funeral.
 In January 2015, Eric and Dot attend Kirk's wedding to Beth Tinker (Lisa George).
 Beth unwittingly insults Eric and Dot before realizing who they are.
 At the wedding reception, Eric gets drunk and flirts with Tracy Barlow (Kate Ford).

 Kirk Sutherland

 Kirk Sutherland played by Andrew Whyment, made his first appearance on 22 May 2000, played by an uncredited actor.
-When Kirk reappeared five months later, the role was now played by Whyment who has continued to play the role to date.
+When Kirk reappeared five months later, the role was played by Whyment who has continued to play the role to date.